We’ve all been there. Something doesn’t go our way, we feel that rush to the head, and we say or do something stupid in the heat of an angry moment.

 Some signs that your anger has become a problem include increasing relationship problems at home or work, instances of violent or abusive behaviour, comments from friends or family telling you that you have an anger problem, if you’re overreacting to small issues (like the traffic lights turning red!), if you are using alcohol and drugs to manage your anger, and if you are feeling regret, depression or anxiety afterwards.

-Here are some tips to help manage unhealthy anger:
+Tips to help manage unhealthy anger

 - Work out what your triggers are: if you know that certain people or behaviours are likely to set you off, prepare yourself in advance or if necessary, avoid these triggers entirely.